A Guide To Teaching Torah

 Posuk 8:2 reads, "דבר אל אהרן ואמרת אליו, בהעלתך את

-הנרת אל מול פני המנורה יאירו שבעת הנרות
+הנרת אל מול פני המנורה יאירו שבעת הנרות ." – “Speak to Aharon and say

 to him: when you raise up (light) the candles across from the face of the Menorah,

-the seven candles will alight.
+the seven candles will alight."

 Personal Example